inspec/inspec-aws/docs/resources/aws_cloudwatchlogs_destinations.md

 ---
-title: About the aws_cloudwatch_logs_destinations Resource
+title: About the aws_cloudwatchlogs_destinations Resource
 platform: aws
 ---

-# aws_cloudwatch_logs_destinations
+# aws_cloudwatchlogs_destinations

-Use the `aws_cloudwatch_logs_destinations` InSpec audit resource to test properties of the plural resource of AWS Logs Destination.
+Use the `aws_cloudwatchlogs_destinations` InSpec audit resource to test properties of the plural resource of AWS Logs Destination.

-The AWS::Logs::Destination resource specifies a CloudWatch Logs destination.
+The AWS::Logs::Destination specifies a CloudWatch Logs destination.
 A destination encapsulates a physical resource (such as an Amazon Kinesis data stream) and enables you to subscribe that resource to a stream of log events.

 ## Syntax

 Ensure that the destination name exists.

-    describe aws_cloudwatch_logs_destinations do
+    describe aws_cloudwatchlogs_destinations do
       it { should exist }
     end